-Project WHY began in 2000 with 40 children and a handful of volunteers teaching spoken English.
-As time went by every challenge was addressed by a new activity.
+Project WHY’s journey began in 2000 with 40 children who wanted to learn spoken English and a handful of volunteers.
+As time went by our every challenge was addressed by a new activity.
 The number of children increased, their demands multiplied, new teachers were discovered within tiny jhuggis and lanes, and ad-hoc classrooms found.
 Parks were cleaned, tents put up, unused pavements cleared, any place would do, but no child was ever sent away.

 The children came from underprivileged homes and everyone was accepted even if it meant squeezing ourselves in small spaces.
 In 2000-2001, we found out that the quality of teaching in Government run schools was dismal.
 Government schools were being used beyond

 capacity, resulting in poor teaching and learning environment.
 This is further compounded by the fact that poor children often have illiterate parents who cannot provide any support in their studies.
 To contain drop-out rates, we began our first after school support programs at Giri Nagar.

 Today, through our 7 after school support centres, we reach out to over 1100 children, 200 women and have created 50 job opportunities for people from the community, through our centres.
 The aim of our support centres has been to bridge the education gap for underprivileged children and improve their learning outcome.
 Our after-school programs go beyond academics to include life skills and all round development.